Live simply with gratitude,

 KO SE KU DOKU HO

-JO O DAI SHU CHU
+JO O DAI SHU

 SEP-PO SHI SHI KU